CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: CONCLUSION

+We have presented CollabOD, a lightweight collaborative framework for UAV small object detection that improves localization stability by preserving structural cues and calibrating heterogeneous feature streams before fusion.
+By combining the DPF-Stem, DABlock, BRM, and UDA Head, the proposed method enhances boundary- and detail-aware representations while maintaining efficient inference through lightweight design and re-parameterization.
+This design enables the detector to better handle weak textures, dense object layouts, and large-scale variations commonly observed in UAV imagery.

-We present CollabOD, a lightweight framework for UAV small object detection that improves localization stability by enhancing structural cues and calibrating feature streams prior to fusion.
-Experiments on VisDrone, UAVDT, and AI-TOD demonstrate improved performance under stricter IoU thresholds with competitive efficiency.
-Future work will explore real-time onboard deployment and integration with downstream aerial tasks such as multi-object tracking and collaborative UAV perception.
+Experiments on VisDrone, UAVDT, and AI-TOD demonstrate improved performance under stricter IoU thresholds with competitive efficiency, showing a practical trade-off among accuracy, localization quality, and inference speed.
+The quantitative results and qualitative visualizations further verify that CollabOD produces more stable responses and more accurate localization for small objects in challenging aerial scenes.
+Future work will explore real-time onboard deployment under hardware constraints and integration with downstream aerial tasks such as multi-object tracking and collaborative UAV perception.